 Next up is server configuration — what hardware and software stack does it use?
 Are they designed for fast WordPress hosting?

 Are the server resources shared amongst a large pool of websites, or are they isolated only for your usage?

 Can the server resources automatically scale if there’s an unpredictable traffic surge, or do you have to upgrade to a new plan every time that happens?

 These are all the questions a reputable web hosting company will provide eagerly.
 You must always actively look out for them.

 At Kinsta, we use only the best technology, from our server hardware to the software stack.
 All our sites are hosted on GCP’s Compute-Optimized C2 VMs — these machines provide unparalleled single-thread performance — most WordPress-related processes are single-threaded.
 As per Google Cloud, they also “provide the highest performance per core on Compute Engine.”

-Combine those machines with state-of-the-art software like Nginx web server, 8.1, LXD containers, and MariaDB, your websites will load in the blink of an eye.
+Combine those machines with state-of-the-art software like Nginx web server, 8.2, LXD containers, and MariaDB, and your websites will load in the blink of an eye.